-Matthew Callahan is the associate director for the Scott Center for Social Entrepreneurship at Hillbrook School, a progressive independent school in Los Gatos.
+Matt Callahan is an English Teacher at Castilleja School, a progressive independent school for girls in Palo Alto.
 He is a long-time educator with teaching experience from lower elementary through adult learners.
 He has taught in the US and abroad and is an outspoken advocate for transformational education.
 He holds degrees in Education, French, and History with a B.A. in History and French from UCLA, a M.A. in French and Francophone Studies from UCLA and a M.A. in Curriculum and Instruction from the Bay Area Teacher Training Institute, University of the Pacific.
-He is proud to have created an 8th grade core class “Social Impact and Leadership” in which students investigate their passions, explore and use interesting tools, and apply this to a pressing issue in our shared world.
-He is also a die-hard Giants baseball fan and loves to share baseball games with others.
+He is a die-hard Giants baseball fan and loves to share baseball games with others.

 Matt and Michaela met at UCLA in an absurdist French literature class.
 Together they have two children (Hadley and Rowan) two dogs (Beckett and Kelby), four bikes (and a partridge in a pear tree.)
 They enjoy bonding with students about all things outdoors (camping, cycling, running, hiking, rock climbing), education and its relationship to ethics, and of course, books!